Mathew Joseph Emerging Scholar Award

 Deadline for applicants: Monday, April 1, 2019 at 11:59 PM EST

-The American Marketing Association’s Doctoral Student Special Interest Group (DocSIG) welcomes applications for the Matthew Joseph Emerging Scholar Award.
+The American Marketing Association’s Doctoral Student Special Interest Group (DocSIG) welcomes applications for the Mathew Joseph Emerging Scholar Award.
 This award honors a doctoral student scholar who displays exemplary scholarship and a bright future in the marketing discipline.
 Nominees (self-nominees welcomed) must meet the following criteria:

 - Be a doctoral student or candidate in marketing in good standing at an AACSB university.

 - Demonstrated research productivity (e.g., presented a conference paper, published a peer-reviewed paper).
 Doing so at an AMA conference or journal is plus.

 - Be a member of the American Marketing Association (AMA) at the time of application.